stangrinn/hgartapp/README.md

-# ARKitVideoOverlay
+# HGARt

-ARKitVideoOverlay is an iOS application that uses augmented reality to overlay videos on real-world objects.
+HGARt is an iOS application that uses augmented reality to overlay videos and 3d animations on real-world objects.
 The app recognizes predefined image targets and plays corresponding videos on top of them, creating an immersive AR experience.

 ## Features